 }

-The above example shows that find doesn’t return an index that could be null, or nil, or raise a NullPointerException, but instead returns a different type: Option<usize>, that forces the user to handle the case where the substring isn’t found.
+The above example shows that find doesn’t return an index that could be null, or nil, or raise a NullPointerException.
+Instead, it returns a different type, Option<usize>, that forces the user to handle the case where the substring isn’t found.

 The Borrow Checker